shubham-murtadak/HireAI-Autonomous-AI-HR-Agent/README.md

 ### **✨ Empowering Smarter Hiring with HireAI!**
 🌟 Revolutionize your HR processes today! 🌟

-📸 Screenshots of RecruitAI in Action
+📸 Screenshots of HireAI in Action

 ![Screenshot](Screenshots/a.png)
 ![Screenshot](Screenshots/b.png)